SHAPE

 Visit the Academies Collaborative for more information.

 There are over 70 institutions across the nation with Academies of Educators that help promote the educational mission of a hospital, health system, or department.
-With the development of SHAPE, Corewell Health has joined the Academies Collaborative, an affiliate of the Association of American Medical Colleges.
+With the development of SHAPE, Corewell Health West has joined the Academies Collaborative, an affiliate of the Association of American Medical Colleges.

-The mission of SHAPE is to create a community of physicians and medical educators who promote a culture of educational excellence to improve healthcare outcomes through teaching expertise.
+The mission of SHAPE is to create a community of physicians and medical educators who promote a culture of educational excellence to improve health care outcomes through teaching expertise.
 SHAPE provides educators with the following:

 • Access to mini-grant applications for educational initiatives and scholarship